 Vinyl Pool Liner Mistake #6: Leaving your above ground pool uncovered.

-Pool covers are very important when it comes to protecting your pool liner.
+Pool covers are very important when it comes to protecting your vinyl pool liner.
 They serve as the first line of defense against weather, yard waste, and debris.
-Pool covers also help block the sun’s UV rays that can eventually cause fading and damage your vinyl liner.
+Above ground pool covers also help block the sun’s UV rays that can eventually cause fading and damage your vinyl liner.
 It is always recommended that you cover your pool when it’s not in use.

 Vinyl Pool Liner Mistake #7: Not protecting your pool from wild animals